ahundt/git_history_cleanup_helper/README.md

 ### When to Use This Tool

 **Use when:**
-- Repositories have no common history and cannot be directly merged
+- Only one repository can push/pull to server (e.g., restricted development environment)
+- Developing same project on multiple machines that need to stay in sync
-- Network restrictions block direct SSH/HTTPS push between repositories
+- Network/environment restrictions prevent direct push between dev repos
 - You need to review commits before applying them (inspect .patch files)
-- Working across air-gapped networks

 **Don't use if:**
-- Repositories share common history (use `git remote add` and `git push` instead)
+- All repositories have direct push/pull access (use normal `git push` instead)
+- Trying to transfer between completely different projects (repos must share commit history)
-- You need to preserve commit SHAs (this creates new hashes)
+- You need to preserve exact commit SHAs (this creates new hashes in destination)
 - Merge commits must be preserved (this linearizes history)

-- You need to transfer git tags or branches (only transfers commits)
+**Trade-offs:**

-**Trade-off:** Preserves author and dates but committer becomes whoever runs import.
+- Preserves author and dates but committer becomes whoever runs import
+- Creates new commit hashes in destination (not identical to source)
+- Repos must share history - parent commit of first patch must exist in destination

 **📖 For implementation details, read the script code directly.** Core transfer logic is in the `do_export()` and `do_import()` functions in `git_commit_bridge.sh`.